-The Company has not, to date, made any awards of equity to its directors, executive officers or employees in connection with their service to us.
+We have not, to date, made any awards of equity to its directors, executive officers or employees in connection with their service to us.
 We intend to propose for adoption by our Board an incentive compensation program for our executive officers and key employees in the future.